vebbis321/thel.foo/content/posts/validation/index.md

 Now you may ask, why a function?
 Often we don't want to give error feedback to the user before a button is tapped.
 So a method that we can trigger when it fits us is more suitable.

-All we have to do now is bind the textField to the name publisher property in our code.
-Let's extend the functionality of the textField so it can return us a publisher with the current text input:
+All we have to do now is bind the text field to the name publisher property in our code.
+Let's extend the functionality of the text field so it can return us a publisher with the current text input:

 ```swift
 // UITextField + Extensions